microsoft/FluentDarkModeKit/README.md

 ### How to Use DarkModeKit

+The basic idea for adopting `DarkModeKit` is to provide a pair of colors or images instead of a single value.

 #### Colors

-Simply replace your existing colors with a pair of light/dark colors:
+As for colors, you can simply replace your existing colors with a pair of light and dark colors:

 ```swift
 DynamicColor(lightColor: UIColor, darkColor: UIColor)